dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

 #.
 Run cURL again: ``curl https://webgoat.f5demo.com/WebGoat/login -k -v | more``

 ..
 NOTE:: The site should respond normally now every time because we are not "under attack" ASM uses TPS based detection (client-side) and Behavioral Stress detection (server-side) to determine when the system is under attack.
-Without the Advanced WAF license Behavioral DoS Detection is limited to two virtual servers.
+Without the Advanced WAF license, Behavioral DoS Detection is limited to two virtual servers.

-#. cURL is considered an **HTTP Library tool** and falls in **the Benign
+cURL is considered an **HTTP Library tool** and falls in **the Benign Category**.
-   Category**.

 ..
-NOTE:: Just how benign are HTTP library tools? cURL can easily be scripted in a variety of ways and can be used as a downloader to siphon off data.
+IMPORTANT:: Just how benign are HTTP library tools? cURL can easily be scripted in a variety of ways and can be used as a downloader to siphon off data.
 Remember the famous media defined “hacking tool” that Snowden used? wget?
 There are many use-cases where you simply do not want a tool